Documentation

 • passive capture that can observe the bus without behaving like a normal endpoint

-• active emulation and provisioning workflows that need purpose-built device behavior
+• active emulation and provisioning workflows that need purpose-built device behaviour

 • user-facing status and workflow control rather than a bare transport link